Alaska Grizzly Bear Hunt

 Unless otherwise requested or prearranged, the outfitter will arrange a flight between Anchorage, AK and the lodge a day prior to hunt and a day after hunt.
 All transportation to and from camps is provided by bush planes.

-*All spike camps are equipped with a satellite phone and you can request a trip back to the lodge at any point during your hunt.
+You will arrive at a very nice, remote base lodge, and the hunts will be out of spike camps.
+All spike camps are equipped with a satellite phone and you can request a trip back to the lodge at any point during your hunt.
 This will usually require a day of hunting due to Alaska law stating that hunters cannot hunt on the same day as flying.

 Lunch/trail food are carried by guide, hot meals in evening can be expected, hunters requests for particular types of food can usually be complied with.

 More trophy photos from this Alaska grizzly bear hunt: